-We came to Iceland literally a week after the new restrictions were introduced: two tests and a quarantine.
+We came to Iceland literally a week after the new restrictions were introduced: two tests and quarantine.
 This meant that we had to spend 5 days in one place waiting for the second COVID test.
 We were not allowed to sightsee during that time, but we were allowed to go for walks.
-That is why we chose an apartment in the very center of Reykjavik for the quarantine, so that we could see some nice places during our “walks”.
+That is why we chose an apartment in the very centre of Reykjavik for the quarantine so that we could see some nice places during our “walks”.

 What will you find in this article?

 QUARANTINE IN ICELAND IN REYKJAVIK – YES OR NO?

 In general, Reykjavik is not a city with many attractions, so it is not easy to spend 5 active days without sightseeing (i.e. going to museums) in this city.
 In our case, the weather was also bad, so we often walked many kilometres through the suburbs of Reykjavik, next to busy roads, with cold wind and rain every now and then – travelling level hard.

 An alternative option is to rent an apartment or cottage outside of the city and go for walks in its vicinity.
 This option will be especially good for people who prefer contact with nature because in Iceland there are many accommodations with only a few houses in the neighbourhood and no other signs of civilization.
 The condition is that you have to rent a car to be able to get there and in order to get to the second test.